 10th June 1936 before its maiden flight on the 15th June 1936.
 This was followed by an appearance, before the month was out, at the SBAC Display at Hatfield.
 The new aircraft was then

-sent to Martlesham Heath and the Aircraft and Armament Experimental Establishment, which was based their, for handling evaluation on the 24th July 1936.
+sent to Martlesham Heath and the Aircraft and Armament Experimental Establishment, which was based there, for handling evaluation on the 24th July 1936.

 The second Lysander prototype made its maiden flight on the 11th December 1936, two months after one hundred and forty four production aircraft had been ordered, and like the first

 this was sent to the A&AEE at Martlesham Heath.
-During 1938 the second prototype was to undergo tropical trials and was dispatched to No.5 Squadron who were based in India.
+During 1938 the second prototype was to undergo tropical trials and was dispatched to No. 5 Squadron.

 and 23rd May eleven were lost both in the air and on the ground.
 Although there was limited success for the type including a No. 2 Squadron Lysander scoring victories over both a Henschel